Your standard auto allowance plan probably isn’t IRS-compliant. In this Q&A we'll tell you why, and how to create an

 We frequently receive questions about car allowances and reimbursement policies that could be helpful to other organizations.
-Here's a great question we received from a potential client regarding IRS compliance and eligibility rules for non-taxable car allowances:
+Here's a great question we received a couple of years ago from a potential client regarding IRS compliance and eligibility rules for non-taxable car allowances:

 Q: We provide our employees with a flat auto allowance program.
 We pay $500 per month.
 We have paid the same amount for the last seven years.
 I do not tax this amount when it is paid, but we do check paid amounts against mileage at year-end.
 We then treat any excess payments as taxable income to the drivers on their next pay period after the calculation.
 Are we doing the right thing?
 Do we have any exposure to the IRS?